Heat advisory, excessive heat watch issued for parts of Mass. as temps reach into 90s over next several days

 The heat index will near 100 degrees that day.

-An excessive heat watch has been issued for Thursday for parts of Middlesex, Essex, Franklin, Hampden, Hampshire, Norfolk, Plymouth, Bristol, Worcester, and Suffolk counties.
+An excessive heat watch has been issued from Thursday morning through Friday evening for parts of Middlesex, Essex, Franklin, Hampden, Hampshire, Norfolk, Plymouth, Bristol, Worcester, and Suffolk counties.

 Temperatures are expected to fall back into the 80s with lower humidity by Sunday.